-"What will you do with 12-year-old programmers when they reach 16?"
+"What will you do with 12-year-old programmers when he reaches 16?"

 Fear of Technology: Visions of a Computer Future at the end of the 1970s

-Many articles in the press at the time were attempting to take away the fear of technology by offering soothing examples of why people might want a computer in their own home.
-One such example, which could be said to be preaching to the converted as it appeared in August 1978's Personal Computer World, was written by none other than Magnus Magnusson, most famous as the long-serving host of television's Mastermind.
+The feeling of unease was prevalent enough that many articles in the press would attempt to take away the fear of technology by offering soothing examples of why people might want a computer in their own home.
+One such example, although it could be said to be preaching to the choir as it appeared in August 1978's Personal Computer World, was written by none other than Magnus Magnusson, most famous as the long-serving host of television's Mastermind.

 I've started, so I'll finish

 Magnusson started with a microcomputer-economics lesson: the world's first business computer - Joe Lyon's LEO 1, built in 1951 - cost £5,000,000 whilst a 1978 kit offered pretty much the same performance for £500 or less, demonstrating how prices had fallen by one or even two orders of magnitude in each decade.

 There then followed questions like "why should you buy a computer?", statements like "there are still many people who are a little afraid of the computer" or predictions like "just as dad buys an electric train set for his son's first birthday, so dad will buy a computer for his children's educational advancement and his own fun", proving that even as early as 1978, when there were very few micros actually in schools, computers were already seen as a de-facto solution to education problems.

 Magnusson continued his essay with some other very common memes of the time: "a computer really comes in to its own by helping you to plan your household budgeting.
 Your computer can find the solutions by taking all your personal circumstances in to account.
 All you do is feed in your monthly pay cheque and your fixed expenses and let the computer take out the drudgery and come up with the answers".